logikum/md-web-site/contents/en/comedies/cymbeline.md

 the characters reveal themselves, all the misunderstandings are resolved and the lovers are reunited.

-#### Characters
+>   #### Characters

-CYMBELINE, King of Britain.
+>   Cymbeline, _King of Britain_

-CLOTEN, son to the Queen by a former husband.
+    Cloten, _son to the Queen by a former husband_

-POSTHUMUS LEONATUS, a gentleman, husband to Imogen.
+    Posthumus Leonatus, _a gentleman, husband to Imogen_

-BELARIUS, a banished lord, disguised under the name of Morgan.
+    Belarius, _a banished lord, disguised under the name of Morgan_

-GUIDERIUS,
+    Guiderius,
-ARVIRAGUS, sons to Cymbeline, disguised under the names of Polydote and Cadwal, supposed sons to Morgan.
+    Arviragus, _sons to Cymbeline, disguised under the names of Polydote and Cadwal, supposed sons to Morgan_

-PHILARIO friend to Posthumus,
+    Philario, _friend to Posthumus,_
-IACHIMO, friend to Philario, Italians.
+    Iachimo, _friend to Philario, Italians._

-CAIUS LUCIUS, general of the Roman forces.
+    Caius Lucius, _general of the Roman forces_

-PISANIO, servant to Posthumus.

-CORNELIUS, a physician.
+    Pisanio, _servant to Posthumus_
+    Cornelius, _a physician_

-A Roman Captain.
+    _A Roman captain_

-Two British Captains.
+    _Two British captains_

-A Frenchman, friend to Philario.
+    A Frenchman, _friend to Philario_

-Two Lords of Cymbeline’s court.
+    _Two Lords of Cymbeline’s court_

-Two Gentlemen of the same.
+    _Two Gentlemen of the same_

-Two Gaolers.

-QUEEN, wife to Cymbeline.
+    _Two Gaolers_
+    Queen, _wife to Cymbeline_

-IMOGEN, daughter to Cymbeline by a former queen.
+    Imogen, _daughter to Cymbeline by a former queen_

-HELEN, a lady attending on Imogen.
+    Helen, _a lady attending on Imogen_

-Lords, Ladies, Roman senators, tribunes, a soothsayer, a Dutchman, a Spaniard, musicians, officers, captains, soldiers, messengers, and other attendants.
+>   _Lords, ladies, Roman senators, tribunes, a soothsayer, a Dutchman, a Spaniard,

-Apparitions.
+    musicians, officers, captains, soldiers, messengers, and other attendants._

+>   _Apparitions._